-- 5.23 If there are pre-commencement conditions then these must be satisfied before any commencement of work on site.
-If works have started on site without satisfying the contaminated land assessment aspect (i.e. pre-commencement) and agreeing any necessary remedial works then the development will be breaching planning conditions and it may be very difficult or impossible to investigate or remediate contamination as a result. - 5.24 Furthermore, the prior to occupation aspect of the condition, usually the verification of any remedial methods, should be satisfied prior to occupation of the development.
-Again this would be a breach of planning condition and would potentially leave the site for consideration under Part 2A.
-Besides the potential risks, including financial, to any purchasers this could be a reputational matter for the developer. - 5.25 Guidance on how to apply to discharge planning conditions can be viewed on the council's website(38).
+- 5.27 If there are pre-commencement conditions, then these must be satisfied before any commencement of work on site.
+If works have started on site without satisfying the contaminated land assessment aspect (i.e., pre-commencement) and agreeing any necessary remedial works then the development will be breaching planning conditions and it may be very difficult or impossible to investigate or remediate contamination as a result. - 5.28 Furthermore, the prior to occupation aspect of the condition, usually the verification of any remedial methods, should be satisfied prior to occupation of the development.
+Again, this would be a breach of planning condition and as a result, the site may need to be considered under Part 2A.
+Besides the potential risks, including financial, to any purchasers this could be a reputational matter for the developer. - 5.29 Guidance on how to apply to discharge planning conditions can be viewed on the council's website38.
 As contaminated land planning conditions are typically divided into sections, there may be more than one discharge application required to achieve final planning discharge.